Home TravelAmericas The Omni King Edward Hotel

 by Katarina Polonsky

-My partner and I arrived on a cold and snowy Thursday evening, late at night after I landed from a long haul flight from London.
-I was exhausted, hungry, and sleep deprived, but we managed to make our way in a rapid fire 20-minute car ride from the airport to the hotel, where we found easy and accessible parking (a rarity in a bustling city) right next to the hotel.
-Check-in was a breeze, with concierge ensuring our bags made it to our room straight away and service being the smooth and seamless experience I needed after 24 hours of traveling.
+My partner and I arrived on a cold and snowy Thursday evening, late at night after I landed from a long-haul flight from London.
+I was exhausted, hungry, and sleep-deprived, but we managed to make our way in a rapid-fire 20-minute car ride from the airport to the hotel, where we found easy and accessible parking (a rarity in a bustling city) right next to the hotel.
+Check-in was a breeze, with the concierge ensuring our bags made it to our room straight away and service being the smooth and seamless experience I needed after 24 hours of travelling.

-In spirit of the ginormous Christmas tree and general size of the hotel, our suite on the 9th floor was equally huge.
-Larger than my own apartment back in Vancouver, this expansive space included a huge bedroom, living room large enough to through a substantial house party in, mini bar area, and bathroom big enough for two.
+In the spirit of the ginormous Christmas tree and the general size of the exquisite hotel, our suite on the 9th floor was equally huge.
+Larger than my apartment back in Vancouver, this expansive space included a huge bedroom, a living room large enough to throw a substantial house party in, a mini bar area, and a bathroom big enough for two.
 Decorated in an elegant yet homely aesthetic, it felt like home as soon as we walked in, and very much so after a good night’s sleep with blackout curtains and perfect silence.

 tordtn omni king edward hotel victorias restaurant